loganpkg/spot/README.md

 _desired_ exit value in the first argument.
 The requested value must be between zero and `UCHAR_MAX`, inclusive.
 If called without arguments, then zero is the default value.
-Please note that a requested return value of zero will be overwritten if any errors occurred at any time during the operation of m4.
+Please note that a requested return value of zero will be overwritten if any errors occur during the operation of m4.
 However, if the macro is called successfully, then a non-zero requested return value will be used as the final return value of m4, regardless of other errors.